Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-ut-ascans.md

 }
 ```

-The first three properties are straightforward and reference the schema version used to validate the JSON, the version of the file format and the scenario used.
+The first three properties are straightforward and reference the schema version used to validate the JSON, the version of the file format, and the scenario used.
 As we are not scanning a weld, let's adopt the *General Mapping* scenario conventions:

 ``` json
 {